How Innovation is Changing the Social Sector of the Economy

 Technological risks grow in parallel with the development of digital services.
 Modern fraudsters use a wide variety of tools aimed at deceiving users or illegally obtaining their personal data.
 Here are some of the most popular tools:

-Social engineering: using fake calls (vishing), often with number spoofing to an official one to inspire trust; sending SMS messages (smishing), phishing via email and social networks to obtain personal data or money.
+Social engineering: using fake calls (vishing), often with spoofing the number to an official one, to inspire confidence; sending SMS messages (smishing), phishing by e-mail and through social networks to obtain personal data or money.

-Automation of attacks: mass calls and mailings targeting broad groups of the population, creating fake websites and applications that mimic official social service services, which catch bait and collect data.
+Automation of attacks: mass calls and mailings aimed at broad groups of the population, creating fake websites and applications that mimic official services of social services, which catch the bait and collect data.

 Account hacking: gaining access to personal data and contacts allows fraudsters to contact victims on behalf of acquaintances or official organizations.

-Deepfake: a technology for creating convincingly deceptive videos or audio that are created using artificial intelligence.
+Deepfake: a technology for creating convincingly looking deceptive videos or audios that are created using artificial intelligence.
 Fraudsters generate voice or video messages that mimic acquaintances or employees of trusted organizations.

 Integration with other channels: fraudsters combine calls with messages in messengers and social networks to increase trust.